Hispanic

 History note

-‘Hispanic’ as a US federal-data category was formalized by the 1976 Public Law 94-311 and the Office of Management and Budget’s 1977 Statistical Policy Directive No. 15, which required federal agencies to collect data on persons of ‘Spanish origin or descent.’
+‘Hispanic’ as a U.S. federal-data category was formalized by the 1976 Public Law 94-311 and the Office of Management and Budget’s 1977 Statistical Policy Directive No. 15, which required federal agencies to collect data on persons of ‘Spanish origin or descent.’
 The 1980 Census was the first to use the Hispanic category.
-Latino entered widespread English-language US usage in the late 1970s through the 1990s as a community-preferred alternative that foregrounded Latin American geographic origin rather than Spanish-language descent.
+Latino entered widespread English-language U.S. usage in the late 1970s through the 1990s as a community-preferred alternative that foregrounded Latin American geographic origin rather than Spanish-language descent.
 The Pew preference data has been substantially stable since the 2002 survey: roughly half of respondents have no preference, and the half that does has consistently skewed toward Hispanic by a 2:1 margin nationally with sharp regional variation.

 Related terms